Four Bad-Ass SDCC Women Revolutionizing Feminism In Entertainment

 Sana Amanat is an artist who draws from her personal experiences to create beautiful stories.
 Growing up with her Pakistani immigrant parents in New Jersey, she often felt out of place and alienated.
 She struggled with issues of self-identity and fitting in, trying to cope with the fact that she did not look the way that most girls around her did.
 Amanat grew up to use her unique identity and background to her advantage.
 In 2009, she joined Marvel Comics.
 She speaks about her success at Marvel to her sharing a voice with the world that is different from what most comic readers are to hearing.
 Amanat currently works as the VP of content and character development at Marvel.
 Some of her credits include Ms. Marvel, Elektra, and Daredevil, to name a few.

 Amanat used her experience and position in the industry to host the ‘Women of Marvel: 10 Years and 200 Episodes’ panel at SDCC.
 She is proof that the comic world around us is changing.
 We’re consistently seeing more diversity in the industry, from Marvel films to comics.
+Marvel announced phase 4, and we hope to see even more diverse characters and voices in this next stage of the saga.

 A Comic Industry Revolution